mvuorre/quarto-apaish/README.md

 ```

 ## Limitations

-Typst, and its Quarto integration are in early beta and changes are to be expected.

 Typst has limited support for tables.
 A suggested workaround for anything but the most basic tables is to convert your tables to figures, either figuratively speaking or literally.
 An example of literally converting a table to a figure is shown in the example document.